Hodoronk/Weather-app/README.md

 # Weather app

 This is a simple weather application that allows you to check the current weather and 10-day forecast for a given location.
 It fetches weather data from the [WeatherAPI](http://api.weatherapi.com) and displays the information in an easy-to-read format.
+This app is part of The Odin Project curriculum.

 ## Features